Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: FORMAL VERIFICATION

-In this work, we define a set of safety properties, denoted as $\Theta_{\downarrow}, \Theta_{\uparrow}, \Theta_{\leftarrow}$ and $\Theta_{\rightarrow}$, to ensure safe operation of the agent during colonoscopy, shown in Fig.~\ref{fig:safety_prop}.
-The safety properties are expressed using the possible input values $x_0,...,x_{15} \in \Vec{x}$ of $\mathcal{F}$, where $x_0$ and $x_{15}$ represent the values of the upper-left and bottom-right squares, respectively and the five possible actions, denoted as $a_0, ..., a_4$ (highlighted in Fig.~\ref{fig:observation_space}a), that the agent can take.
-The precondition $\mathcal{P}$ is defined using a set of hyper-rectangles, represented by intervals, one for each possible input value.
-In more detail, we consider two types of intervals to encode $\mathcal{P}$: $[0, 0.6]$ represents a safe image area, free of obstacles, while the interval $[0.8, 1]$ represents a bright image area, i.e., the agent is close to the colon wall (illustrated in Fig.~\ref{fig:safety_prop}).
+The precondition $\mathcal{P}$ is encoded using a set of hyper-rectangles, represented by intervals, one for each possible input value.
+In more detail, we consider two types of intervals to encode $\mathcal{P}$: $[0, 0.6]$ represents a safe image area, free of obstacles, while the interval $[0.8, 1]$ represents a bright image area, i.e., the agent is close to the colon wall (illustrated in Fig.\ref{fig:safety_properties}).
 The postcondition $\mathcal{Q}$ requires the agent to choose any action other than $a_i$, which corresponds to the unsafe action of scope motion in the direction of illumination.
-Hence, to verify these properties, a formal verification tool searches for a single input $\Vec{x}$ that satisfies $\mathcal{P}$ and for which $\mathcal{F}$ satisfies the negation of the postcondition, i.e., a configuration in which the agent selects the unsafe action $a_i$.
+Hence, to verify these properties, FV searches for a single input $\Vec{x}$ that satisfies $\mathcal{P}$ and for which $\mathcal{F}$ satisfies the negation of the postcondition, i.e., a configuration in which the agent selects the unsafe action $a_i$.
 If no such configuration is found, the original property holds.

 It is important to emphasize that the safety properties outlined in our study specify the action the agent should not take in an unsafe situation.
 However, they do not specify which action should be taken instead.
 This is a crucial concept because we do not want to force the agent to select a specific action, limiting its capability of finding novel and optimal strategies, but instead only avoiding the most harmful actions.